How to Take a Working Holiday in Australia

 To set up a bank account in Australia you will need to have photo identification and a temporary address (hostels/hotels are used at the banks discretion).
 You will also need to apply for a tax file number (TFN) for your time in Australia.
 Similar to your social security number, these are essential if you plan to work.
 To apply for your tax file number visit www.ato.gov.au.
 You will need to have a current Australian address, although once again, hostels are usually accepted.
 You will be given one month’s grace period between starting work and informing your employer of your tax file number.

 If you are going to be constantly on the move, you could also hire a campervan.
 Such a free-spirited way to see the country is ideal if you do not want to make plans or book accommodations in advance.
-Wicked Campervans are very popular, with prices around $US40 per day depending upon the duration of your rental.
-For more information you can visit www.wickedcampers.com.au.
+Wicked Campervans are very popular outfit, with prices around US$60 per day depending upon the duration of your rental.

 There are plenty of opportunities to gain valuable work experience during your time in Australia.
 Maybe you want a completely new challenge, work in an outdoor environment, or gain your first office experience?
 Websites such as www.seek.com.au and www.careerone.com.au advertise an assortment of options ranging from promotional work to volunteer programs, bar jobs to executive positions.
 You can apply for jobs online and such websites often act as a great guide for what you can expect to earn.